SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 One of the major downsides is the hyper-academization of project management.
 Before the Agile revolution, project management was just something that was naturally done by the team executing the project.

 After the Agile revolution, we've seen tons of training courses, certification programs, and seminars emerge.
-Most of them don't offer much true value.
+Most of them don't offer much actual value.
 Most of them are a fantastic way to drain companies and individuals of their money and give them little in return.
 They are pretty damn close to a pure scam.

 Similarly, no team actually needs a SCRUM Master or Certified Project Management Professional to succeed.
-There is no research that shows any benefits to teams run with project managers who have formal titles compared with a project being run by a layperson who has a solid understanding of project fundamentals, such as what I teach in this book.
+No research shows any benefits to teams run with project managers who have formal titles compared with a project being run by a layperson who has a solid understanding of project fundamentals, such as what I teach in this book.

 ---